BEMPscience/bemp_data/README.md

 # data
-The repo for BEMP community science data.
+The repo for BEMP community science data and models.